Conflux-Chain/conflux-documentation/docs/general/protocols/defi/uniswap-v2.md

 3. **UniswapV2ERC20**: An extended ERC20 implementation used for LP-tokens, incorporating EIP-2612 for off-chain approval of transfers.

+For more details, refer to the [Uniswap V2 Core](https://github.com/Uniswap/uniswap-v2-core).

 ### Periphery Contracts

 1. **UniswapV2Router**: The main entry point for the Uniswap UI and other applications.
 It provides an interface similar to the exchange contract in Uniswap V1.

 2. **UniswapV2Library**: A collection of helper functions implementing important calculations.

+For more details, refer to the [Uniswap V2 Periphery](https://github.com/Uniswap/uniswap-v2-periphery).

 ### Repository Structure